ayakubovich/EM/README.md

 #### Hidden Markov Models (HMM)

-Hidden Markov Models can be though of as generalizations of mixture models to where observations are related in time (i.e no longer independent).
+Hidden Markov Models can be though of as generalizations of mixture models to the case where observations are related in time (i.e no longer independent).
 We assume that the the hidden variables form a [Markov Chain](http://en.wikipedia.org/wiki/Markov_chain).
 HMM have one more parameter than EMs - a transition matrix describing the probabilities of jumping between different states.

 Sampling from HMMs is very similiar to mixture models - the only difference is that the distribution of the hidden variable depends on the previous state.
-Here is an example with the same parameters above and a diagonal-heavy transition matrix (0.8 on the diagonal, 0.1 on the off-diagonals):
+Here is an example with the same Gaussian kernels as above and a diagonal-heavy transition matrix (0.8 on the diagonal, 0.1 on the off-diagonals):
 ![sample-gmm](sample-HMM.gif)

 With this HMM, there is only a 20% chance of leaving a state, so the system doesn't jump between states as often as before.